ignored-comment/ignored-comment/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kon-ham)](https://github.com/anuraghazra/github-readme-stats)

 ## Below are my skills
 If I've used it at least once it is listed below.
-This means the below are a range of my skill from familiar to proficient.
+This means the below are a range of my skills from familiar to proficient.

 Please ask if you would like to know more.